emacsmirror/hl-block-mode/readme.rst

 Options
 -------

+:hl-block-bracket:
+   (symbol) bracket to use, ``{`` by default, set to ``nil`` to match all bracket types.
+:hl-block-delay:
-:hl-block-delay: (float) delay in seconds until the drawing the block scope.
+   (float) delay in seconds until the drawing the block scope.
+:hl-block-color-tint:
-:hl-block-color-tint: (color) color tint for each level.
+   (color) color tint for each level.

 TODO
 ----

-- Configurable brackets: currently only ``{}`` brackets are used.
+- Optionally, update instantly (without any delay).
+- Avoid updating overlays when highlights havn't moved.